Is Body Mass Index a good indicator of health?

 Body mass index is a measure that uses a person’s weight and height to calculate how healthy they are.
+But is body mass index a good indicator of health?
 It is used to calculate the supposed amount of fat a person carries compared to their total weight.
 The actual calculation is as follows:

 BMI = WEIGHT (kilograms)/ HEIGHT (metres) x HEIGHT (metres)